SoaringMoon/WaifuNetwork/README.md

 # WaifuNetwork
  WaifuNetwork an Obsidian powered searchable respository of information for the construction of gynoid robots.
 Using obsidian, wikilinks, and tagging; a vast network of connected topics, tags and pages can be visualized as a nodal map of topics.
 Acting as a second brain for public use.

+ **WaifuNetwork** is NOT an archive of an imageboard.
+It is an attempt to distill the information within multiple sources into a searchable format.

 ## How to use WaifuNetwork
 Download and Install **Obsidian**